raghavagps/PlantDRPpred/README.md

 # Standalone

-Standalone version of plantDRPpred is written in python3 and the following libraries are necessary for a successful run:
+Standalone version of PlantDRPpred is written in python3 and the following libraries are necessary for a successful run:

 - scikit-learn
 - Pandas